 Background Check FAQ

-If you’re concerned about the background check process, the Volunteer Coordinator welcomes conversation and can find volunteer opportunities that don’t require a background check.
+If you’re concerned about the background check process, the Volunteer Coordinator welcomes conversation and can work with you to find volunteer opportunities that fit both you and GRuB.
 You can find answers to frequently asked questions below.

 Frequently Asked Questions